ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

     selfPubKey && properTree && membersExist && diffCorrect && scriptsSaved

  Note that both contracts could be modified in many ways to get new systems with different properties.
-So hopefully some day this article will be continued.
+So hopefully some day this article will be continued!